dotfiles/dotfiles.github.com/index.md

 #### Zsh

 * [antigen](https://github.com/zsh-users/antigen) is a framework for using plugins and themes in your Zsh configuration.
 It will automatically clone repositories containing the plugins you're using without you having to manually create submodules or clones, and supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) plugins and themes as well as ones published as separate repositories.
+* [zplug](https://github.com/zplug/zplug) is a next-generation plugin manager for zsh.
+There is more to zsh plugin manager than increasing its speed.
+Also, there is nothing that zplug cannnot do.
 * [antigen-hs](https://github.com/Tarrasch/antigen-hs) is an antigen-inspired Zsh plugin manager that tries to do work statically and only on manual invocation, minimizing the Zsh startup time.
 Antigen-hs is much more minimalistic and emphasizes convention over configuration more strongly than antigen.
 * [dotzsh](https://github.com/dotphiles/dotzsh) strives to be platform and version independent, some functionality may be lost when running under older versions of Zsh, but it should degrade cleanly and allow you to use the same setup on multiple machines of differing OS's without problems.
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is a community-driven framework for managing your Zsh configuration.
 It bundles 40+ plugins and 80+ themes.